wangqs13/wangqs13.github.io/_pages/about.md

 * 2024/04/09: Our paper "[Local Test for Unitarily Invariant Properties of Bipartite Quantum States](https://arxiv.org/abs/2404.04599)" was on arXiv.
 * 2024/01/19: Our paper "[Time-Efficient Quantum Entropy Estimator via Samplizer](https://arxiv.org/abs/2401.09947)" was on arXiv.
 * 2023/10/06: Our paper "[Parallel Quantum Algorithm for Hamiltonian Simulation](https://arxiv.org/abs/2105.11889)" was accepted by *Quantum*.
-* 2023/09/22: Our paper "[Logarithmic-Regret Quantum Learning Algorithms for Zero-Sum Games](https://arxiv.org/abs/2304.14197)" was accepted by the 37th Conference on Neural Information Processing Systems (NeurIPS'2023).
+* 2023/09/22: Our paper "[Logarithmic-Regret Quantum Learning Algorithms for Zero-Sum Games](https://arxiv.org/abs/2304.14197)" was accepted by the 37th Conference on Neural Information Processing Systems (NeurIPS 2023).
 * 2023/09/15: Our paper "[Fast Quantum Algorithms for Trace Distance Estimation](https://arxiv.org/abs/2301.06783)" was accepted by *IEEE Transactions on Information Theory*.
 * 2023/09/05: I gave a talk about "[Quantum Lower Bounds by Sample-to-Query Lifting](https://arxiv.org/abs/2308.01794)" at [Shenzhen–Nagoya Workshop on Quantum Science 2023](https://shenzhen-nagoya.github.io/2023/).
 * 2023/08/25: Our paper "[Quantum Algorithm for Lexicographically Minimal String Rotation](https://arxiv.org/abs/2012.09376)" was accepted by *Theory of Computing Systems*.